web2solutions/challenges-problems-solving/RansomNote Problem/README.md

 The main difference from previous Map implementation is that, rather than breaking the magazine into words, it will be brake into letters, meaning now you have a fixed size Map as store, reducing the time complexity from O(n*n) to O(n*1), because the time to access the Map store is constant.

-There is no changes in Trie implementation because it already provides `partial ransom note` building.
+In the Trie implementation, we also are now counting letters rather than counting words.
+But there is no changes in it time complexity.

 As input we have the following magazine and ransom note: